Arkan0th/YouTube-downloader/README.md

 # YouTube Downloader

-Minimal Python script using the `yt-dlp` library for downloading YouTube videos with the **highest video + audio quality**, all in a single MKV file!
+Minimal Python script using the `yt-dlp` library for downloading YouTube videos with the highest video + audio quality, all in a single MKV file!

 ---